bitplane/schrodingers-rng/README.md

 Schrödinger's RNG
 =================

-So you don't trust your operating system's random number generator, but you have blisters on your hands from flipping coins to create bitcoin private keys.
+So you don't trust your operating system's random number generator and you have blisters on your hands from flipping coins to create bitcoin private keys.
 All your dice have worn out at the corners and every deck of cards you own is severely dog-eared.

-Whether you need a quantum-tinfoil hat to protect you from malignant hidden local variables, or you want a slow but steady stream of truly random bits generated on your Raspberry Pi then you may and may not need a hardware random number generator.
+Whether you need a quantum-tinfoil hat to protect you from malignant hidden non-local variables, or you want a slow but steady stream of truly random bits generated on your Raspberry Pi then you may and may not need a hardware random number generator.

 Disclaimer
 ----------